dannyX21/hanoi-qlearning/README.md

 Please note that this program was writtn when I was just starting with Python, I later found that the itertools library would have made many things much easier and in a more 'pythonic' way.
 I will update this program when I have a chance.

+I forgot to mention that a couple of weeks after I implemented this simple application, I ported it to Visual C# and used the Aforge.NET library to support Computer Vision, the C# application uses a webcam to detects the initial state of the board and then it solves the problem using the optimal solution.
+I will upload it to github shortly.

 Thank you,

 Daniel.